pmcharrison/psynet-mirror/docs/experimenter/assets.rst

 save time when redeploying different versions of the same experiment, as well as asynchronous functionality that minimizes the performance impact of incorporating large assets in your experiment.
-Moreover, it provides a handy export functionality that allows you to compile all your generated assets in an organized fasion suitable for your research paper's Supplementary Materials.
+Moreover, it provides a handy export functionality that allows you to compile all your generated assets in an organized fashion suitable for your research paper's Supplementary Materials.

 Storage back-ends